Dirt Bike Safety Gear You Should Have For Every Ride

 Lastly, if you're not certain about what size bike is best for you or a family member, you may want to ask a Motorcycle Safety Foundation instructor which size bike they feel would be most appropriate for you or the person you plan on sending off on a dirt bike.

-Wrapping it up, Here's a couple dirt bike safety tips you can't go wrong with;
+Wrapping it up, A couple dirt bike safety tips you can't go wrong with are;

 "Don't Ride Over Your Head"